Alina Grosu

-Alina Grosu (Аліна Ґросу; born in Chernivtsi, Ukraine) is a Ukrainian singer from the Romanian minority.
+Alina Grosu (Аліна Ґросу; born 8 June 1995) is a Ukrainian singer from the Romanian minority.
 She released her first studio album in 2000 and has released a total of four albums.

+Career

 Grosu was born in Chernivtsi, Ukraine.
-She entered the music business after winning in a singing contest.
+She entered the music business after winning a singing contest.
 The prize was to record a song in a studio, where she met the singer Iryna Bilyk.
 They released four albums.
 After her success in music, she moved to Kyiv for practical reasons.

-Grosu has participated in singing contests such as Slavianski Bazaar in Vitebsk and Junior Eurovision Song Contest national finals.
+Grosu has participated in singing contests such as Slavianski Bazaar in Vitebsk and the Junior Eurovision Song Contest national finals.

+In 2017, Alina Grosu changes her musical direction and releases a number of dance singles: “I want a bass”, “Remember”, “Last Night”.
+The success of the compositions was supported by scandalous video works, which gained more than 1 million views on YouTube in a day.